Secretary Reggie Newson

 Wisconsin Department of Workforce Development

 Wisconsin Department of Workforce Development Secretary Reggie Newson leads the state agency charged with building and strengthening Wisconsin's workforce.
-He served as deputy secretary from August 2011 until Governor Scott Walker appointed him Secretary on October 24, 2011.
+He served as Deputy Secretary from August 2011 until Governor Scott Walker appointed him Secretary on October 24, 2011.

-Prior to his tenure at DWD, Secretary Newson served as Executive Assistant at the Wisconsin Department of Transportation (DOT), one of the DOT top three leadership positions and a position he held since January 2011.
+Prior to his tenure at DWD, Secretary Newson served as Assistant Deputy Secretary at the Wisconsin Department of Transportation (DOT), one of the DOT top three leadership positions and a position he held since January 2011.
 He previously was operations director for DOT’s Southeast Region, managing a $320 million budget and directing 500 employees since 2005.
 He was responsible for daily business operations including human resources, finance, policy implementation and quality control and oversight of project management.

 From 2003 to 2005, Secretary Newson managed the state Disadvantaged Enterprise Program, and in that capacity, he orchestrated and developed leading market management strategies for minority business development.

 Secretary Newson has an MBA with an emphasis in corporate communications from Concordia University Wisconsin, an undergraduate degree and master’s degree in political science from the University of Wisconsin-Milwaukee, as well as certificates in project management, management and Six Sigma from the UW-Milwaukee.
 He also has an associate’s degree in commercial real estate (ACRE) from Marquette University and a certified Six Sigma black belt.
 He is an alumnus of Future Milwaukee and former member of the Milwaukee Forum.